Love and Marriage: Spouse-based Immigrant Visas at the US Embassy in London

 If you would like to meet with one of our lawyers for an initial consultation, we will talk about this process in much greater detail and advise you what information and documents are require for the application.
 Please note that this posting was written in July 2016 and the process described may change with the passage of time.

 Please note, this information is not advice and cannot be considered formal advice.
-If you would like to meet with a US lawyer to discuss whether you or your spouse qualifies for a US immigrant visa, please call +44 (0)20 7092 6830 to book an initial consultation.
+If you would like to meet with a US lawyer to discuss whether you or your spouse qualifies for a US immigrant visa, you can contact us on our contact page.